-An estimated 22 percent of Kentucky's recent high school graduates are considered "college ready" in all four of the tested subjects-English, reading, mathematics, and science-an increase from 20 percent in 2017.
-The percentage of students nationally and in the competitor states who are "college ready" in all four subjects is higher than it is in Kentucky, 27 and 25 percent respectively.
+An estimated 20 percent of Kentucky's recent high school graduates are considered "college ready" in all four of the tested subjects-English, reading, mathematics, and science-a decrease from 22 percent in 2018.
+The percentage of students nationally and in the competitor states who are "college ready" in all four subjects is higher than it is in Kentucky, 26 and 23 percent respectively.
 It should be noted that one reason for Kentucky's lower percentage is that since 2009 state law mandates that every 11th grader take the ACT-even those who have no interest or intention of going to college.
-In contrast, 73 percent of the graduating class in the competitor states and 55 percent nationally took the ACT in 2018.
-At 56 percent, Connecticut and Massachusetts have the highest percentages of students "college ready" in all four subjects, but only 25 percent of Massachusetts students and 26 percent of Connecticut students took the ACT in 2018.
+In contrast, 68 percent of the graduating class in the competitor states and 52 percent nationally took the ACT in 2019.
+At 56 percent, Massachusetts has the highest percentages of students "college ready" in all four subjects, but only 21 percent of Massachusetts students took the ACT in 2019-and these are likely self-selected, college-bound students.